 I have compiled a list of 100 of my best travel tips.
 I have covered all the major areas of travel including: organizing, planning, packing, transportation, lodging, dining, and entertainment.
 I have also included a section on budget travel for those of you looking to save!
-Following these tips will help you save money, while also having a stress-free, enjoyable vacation!
+Following these tips will help you save money, while also enabling you to enjoy a fun and stress-free vacation!

 1. Stop your mail before leaving for a lengthy trip or have a neighbor or friend hold it for you.
 I have forgotten to do this on several occasions only to come home to an overflowing mailbox.

 2. Make arrangements for your pets in advance.
-Whether having them stay with a friend, having someone come over to watch them, or booking a pet friendly hotel, be sure to plan your plans in advance.
-La Quinta accept pets for free and is one of the nicer chain hotels.
+Whether having them stay with a friend, having someone come over to watch them, or booking a pet friendly hotel, be sure to make arrangements in advance.
+La Quinta accept pets for free and is one of the nicer budget chain hotels.

 3. Let other family members and/or friends know where you will be just in case of an emergency.
 It’s always a good idea to let others know where you are traveling in case something happens.

 4. Do a double check before leaving to make sure that you have turned off all lights and unplugged all electronics.
-Also, turn off the heat or air conditioning.
+Also, turn down/off the heat or air conditioning.

 Trip Planning Tips

 5. Download travel apps before you leave.
 I like Trip Advisor and Urbanspoon.
 Both allow you to browse user reviews on local restaurants and attractions.
 Also check out this Travel and Leisure article detailing 22 great travel apps.

 6. Plan an itinerary in advance; this will help to maximize your available vacation time.

 7. Plan for equipment you will need for each of your activities.
 Also, if you are driving it will be cost effective to bring with exercise equipment such as bikes, ski gear, and any other equipment which is costly to rent.